Dr Chau Chak Wing Building: Description

 The tower is named after Chau Chak Wing, a Chinese businessman who donated $20 million for the building's construction.
-The "Dr" in the building's name refers to honorary doctorates that have been conferred on Mr Chau.
-The 13-storey tower provides teaching, learning, research and office accommodation for, approximately, 1,256 students and 326 academic staff.
+The "Dr" in the building's name refers to honorary doctorates that have been conferred on Chau.
+The 13-storey tower provides teaching, learning, research and office accommodation for approximately 1,256 students and 326 academic staff.
 The building's design is based on the idea of a tree-house structure.

-The building's façade, which was made of 320,000 custom designed bricks, is described as the "squashed brown paper bag".
+The building's façade, which was made of 320,000 custom-designed bricks, is described as the "squashed brown paper bag".
 Frank Gehry said, "Maybe it's a brown paper bag, but it's flexible on the inside, there's a lot of room for changes or movement."

-An entrance from The Goods Line – a pedestrian pathway – is located on the eastern border of the site.
+An entrance from The Goods Line, a pedestrian pathway, is located on the eastern border of the site.

 Construction

 Early works on site and archaeological excavation were carried out from late 2011 until early 2012.
-The building was constructed by Lend Lease Group which was appointed in November 2012.
+The building was constructed by Lendlease which was appointed in November 2012.

 Construction of the building started in late 2012.

 The building structure was topped-out in December 2013 and construction was completed in November 2014.
 The official opening took place on 2 February 2015.